apache/beam/playground/terraform/README.md

 ```
 **Description:** * *It will explain how to assign required roles for your service account* *

-6. How to install GCloud to your Operation system
+6. How to install gcloud CLI to your local environment
 ```
 https://cloud.google.com/sdk/docs/install?hl=en
 ```